M-Arslan001/News_Website/README.md

 ## Features

 - Display the latest news articles.
-- Filter news by category (All, Tech, Business).
+- Filter news by category (All, Tech, BBC News).
 - Responsive design for mobile and desktop.